Skip Navigation

 • Edit metadata to correct typographical errors or to add additional helpful metadata such as keywords or a more thorough description.
 Curators may also provide advice regarding interpretation or usage of metadata fields and keywords.

 • Review and revise data files as needed to ensure that they can be understood and reused by other researchers.
+This may include providing open source, preservation-friendly alternatives to proprietary file formats where appropriate.

 • Replace any files with technical issues (e.g. files flagged by a malware scan or corrupted files).